 Fifteen years later, in 1974, Mr. Stotz’s “Little League Baseball for Boys” became Little League Baseball and Softball as girls were welcomed into the program, and Little League Softball® debuted.

 To serve the public interest, Little League has added other divisions of play through the years.
 Teenage baseball divisions (Intermediate 50/70, Junior, Senior and Big League); and Challenger Division for physically and developmentally challenged children have extended the program’s outreach.
 Mirroring the baseball program, softball too has tournament play, including a World Series for players of Little League Major Division age through Big League.

 By 1997, the brainchild of Mr. Stotz had steadily grown to include nearly 7,500 leagues in more than 100 countries with nearly three million children playing Little League Baseball or Little League Softball.
 One million volunteers operate and support the activities of these local leagues.

 As the result of the program’s remarkable worldwide expansion, and Little League International’s initiative to broaden the opportunity for children to participate in the Little League Baseball World Series, a second Little League Baseball® World Series stadium, Little League Volunteer Stadium, was opened in 2001; and the tournament field was doubled from eight to 16 teams.
 Currently, eight teams represent regions in the United States, and eight are from international regions.

-There are now nine Little League World Series tournaments played every year.
+There are now seven Little League World Series tournaments played every year.

-Each of Little League’s nine World Series events operates under different tournament formats, with varying numbers of teams from regions around the world participating.
-Throughout the summer months, hundreds of thousands of games are played to determine nine world champions, making the Little League International Tournament, the world’s largest elimination tournament.
+Each of Little League’s seven World Series events operates under different tournament formats, with varying numbers of teams from regions around the world participating.
+Throughout the summer months, hundreds of thousands of games are played to determine seven world champions, making the Little League International Tournament, the world’s largest elimination tournament.